-We may, subject to the terms of the DRIP, increase the discount to up to 5%, reduce it, or eliminate it at any time, although, as at the date hereof, there is no plan to do so.
+We may, subject to the terms of the DRIP, increase the discount to up to 5%, reduce it, or eliminate it at any time.
+The dividend reinvestment plan was suspended on April 29, 2020 due to the impact of COVID 19 on securities markets and reinstated on January 14, 2021.
 There are no commissions, service charges or brokerage fees payable by participants under the DRIP for the reinvestment of dividends.